ninthgiant/NG_Files/README.md

-# NG_Files
+# NG_Files - Created June 2025
 Location for images, etc., to be accessed in a public place.
+Initial commit to have marker PNG files for Google Earth.